This post may contain affiliate links. For more information, read my disclosure policy.

 - ½ orange or lemon sliced in quarters

 - ½ medium yellow onion skin removed and sliced in quarters

 - ½ cup (118ml) low sodium soy sauce

 - ¼ cup (59ml) sherry or white wine

 - Remove the neck and giblets from your turkey, then rinse and pat it dry.
 Discard giblets and neck (see note).

 - Place sliced citrus and onion in the cavity of the turkey.

 - Whisk soy sauce, sherry, brown sugar and pepper together in a measuring cup.

-- Prepare the oven bag as directed (shake flour inside the bat and place the bag inside a roasting pan that is at least 2 inches deep).
+- Prepare the oven bag as directed on package (shake flour inside the bag and place the bag inside a roasting pan that is at least 2 inches deep).